Mohamed-gp/Krelli_x86/front-end/README.md

 - about page
 _redesign landing page
-_ link some backend with frontend authentication add property(80%) just i need to send the request _ we change the font of the website to apolo
+_ link some backend with frontend authentication add property(80%) just i need to send the request _ we change the font of the website to apolo adding copy to clipboard from web api
 ## todos
 _refactoring : code error typescript types and types files...
 _code refactor